 [Sign your name]

-- Spread the word.
-Complete the sign-up form here at least a week before your event to ensure we can send you pocket U.S. Constitutions.
+- Make sure you've completed the sign-up form here at least a week before your event to ensure we can send you pocket U.S. Constitutions.
 (Don’t worry if the Constitutions don’t arrive in time – you can always print out Article III of the U.S. Constitution here.)

-- Review the presentation.
-You’ll find it on here.
+- Review the presentation (here).
 Don’t feel confident?
 Remember the goal is to share basic information about the importance of federal courts and spur discussion.
 But for more, check out the National Constitution Center website.
 Their interactive Constitution app and website have great information.

 - Decide whether to audio or video record your presentation.
 If so, make arrangements.

 - Arrive early on the big day.
-Set out the pocket U.S. Constitutions/print outs of Article III, sign in sheets (download them here).
+Set out the pocket U.S. Constitutions/print outs of Article III and sign in sheets (download them here).
 Ask a friend to take some photos (including from the back of the room).
-Please also visit ACS’s One Justice Matters for additional information related to the U.S. Supreme Court.

 - Thank everyone for coming and expressing interest in our U.S. Constitution and courts.
 Introduce yourself, and let them know what you love about our Constitution, courts, and ACS.
 Give your presentation, leave plenty of time for questions, and at the end, conclude by asking everyone to sign up for more information about ACS if they didn’t on the way in.